meysubb/meysubb.github.io/_posts/2017-12-20-CFB_Bowl_Predictions.md

 Before we dive into this, the models were run to classify/predict whether the home team wins.
 Above we see the top 10 stats that each model thinks is important to predict home team wins.
 They both tend to cover the same spectrum, interestingly enough XGB doesn't consider the home\_turnover\_margin in the top 10 variables.

-I'd say overall, it tends to do a good job since it captures **(1) turnovers, (2) offensive capabillity, (3) special teams (field position), and (4) clutch conversions (third down %)**.
+I'd say overall, it tends to do a good job since it captures **(1) turnovers, (2) offensive capability, (3) special teams (field position), and (4) clutch conversions (third down %)**.
 You can also argue/point out that it captures defense since turnovers and the number of total yards the other team gains.

 For Support Vector Machines (Algorithm 3 - SVM), they are a bit more complex, and hence don't provide straight forward variable importances.
 If you want some more detail on this, look for the follow up post.